misiroqwq/BallanceMods/README.md

 - Usage: [NewSpawn](https://github.com/Xenapte/ballance-mod-docs-zh/wiki/%E6%96%87%E6%A1%A3#newspawn)
 ## RainMode
 - Fun mod, Items can be generated to fall from the sky, with multiple adjustable parameters.
-- known issues：
-  - If a section stays for more than 4 minutes, the frame rate will drop significantly.
 - <details>
     <summary>Usage in Chinese</summary>